AI Security and Governance Across the Full Lifecycle

 Strengthen Oversight and Accountability

 AI responsibilities often span multiple departments, creating ambiguity over ownership and control.
-Kovrr’s AI Governance Suite helps GRC teams define structures, assign accountability, and document oversight in ways that satisfy regulators and stakeholders while enabling leadership to make informed, defensible decisions based on objective quantified insights generated through AI Risk Quantification (AIRQ).
+Kovrr’s AI Security and Governance Platform helps GRC teams define structures, assign accountability, and document oversight in ways that satisfy regulators and stakeholders while enabling leadership to make informed, defensible decisions based on objective quantified insights generated through AI Risk Quantification (AIRQ).

 Build Continuous Visibility and Control